MaanavKrishna/Capstone-class-Advanced-CSS/README.md

 # Capstone Project: Advanced CSS Mastery 🌟

 Welcome to the Capstone Project: Advanced CSS Mastery repository!
 This project is the culmination of advanced CSS concepts, designed to challenge your skills and inspire creativity in web design.
-From sleek animations to fluid layouts, this project demonstrates how CSS can be used to craft beautiful, modern websites.
+From sleek animations to fluid layouts, this project demonstrates how CSS can be used to craft beautiful, modern websites

 🌐 Project Overview